jochasinga/firma/README.md

-# annihilation
+# firma

-Implementation of a Merkle Hash Tree based on the [Bitcoin Whitepaper](https://bitcoin.org/bitcoin.pdf).
+Blockchain focusing on security token issuance and decentralized cap table.

 ## Testing on Ocaml's toplevel